• Post author:

 print("After concatenating the two DataFrames:\n", df)

-In the above example, use the + operator to concatenate the Courses and Duration columns, and then store the result in a new column called Period.
+In this code, use the + operator to concatenate the Courses and Duration columns, and then store the result in a new column called Period.
 This example yields the below output.

 Pandas concatenate two columns